 The Symptoms of Opioid Withdrawal

 Opioid withdrawal symptoms may vary in severity depending on the particulars of your addiction.
-Whether your opioid use disorder was mild, moderate, or severe will play a role in how uncomfortable the symptoms of withdrawal will become.
+Whether your opioid use disorder is mild, moderate, or severe will play a role in how uncomfortable the symptoms of withdrawal will become.

 Additional factors also play a role in the severity of your withdrawal symptoms.
 Some of these factors include your overall health, age, the type of opioid you were using, and how much of the drug you were using at once.